luciopaiva/witchcraft/README.md

 It works by matching the current page domain against script file names available in the scripts folder.
 For instance, if one navigates to `https://www.google.com`, Witchcraft will try to load and run `google.com.js` and `google.com.css`.

 It also tries all domain levels.
 For instance, if one accesses `https://gist.github.com`, Witchcraft will try to load, in this order: `com.js`, `github.com.js` and `gist.github.com.js`... and the same goes for CSS.
-All domain levels for which a script is found will be loaded, and not just the first one.
+All domain levels for which a script is found will be loaded, not just the first one.

 Whenever you edit or create new scripts, there's no need to reload anything other than the page where the scripts are supposed to run.
 It makes it way easier than other popular scripting tools, like Greasemonkey or Tampermonkey.